Beating the Odds in Mutation’s Game of Chance

-Mutations, which occur when DNA is damaged and left unrepaired, are the major fuel of evolution.
-A central assumption of Darwin’s theory of evolution is that they arise randomly, and that only natural selection determines which genes change more quickly and which more slowly in the course of evolution.
-This core assumption has now been upended.
+Evolution is primarily fueled by mutations, which arise when DNA is damaged and left unrepaired.
+Darwin’s theory of evolution bases its main tenet on the premise that genes emerge randomly and that only natural selection can control which genes change more rapidly and which more slowly as time progresses.
+This fundamental assumption has now been disproved.

 “We always thought of mutations appearing solely by chance across the genome,” says Grey Monroe, an assistant professor in the UC Davis Department of Plant Sciences and first author of the paper.
 “It now turns out that the pattern of mutation is not only very non-random, but also that it’s non-random in a way that benefits the plant.”